rack-app/rack-app/README.md

   layout 'layout.html.erb'

   # at '/' the endpoint will serve (render)
-  # the ./app/index.html content as response body and wrap around with layout if layout is given
+  # the ./app/index.html content as response body and wrap around with layout if the layout is given
   get '/' do
     render 'index.html'
   end